... in Watford, a post-war baby-boomer, but I grew up in Derbyshire from the age of 2.

 EARLY MUSIC MAKING

 Self-taught on ukulele from age 4.
-Took up classical guitar at 10 but was soon bowled over by skiffle and rock'n'roll.
+Took up classical guitar at 10 but was easily distracted by skiffle and rock'n'roll.
 Went electric at 16 and was invited to join a Derby band (in those days, a "beat group"): The Vulcans, my first band.
 Around the same time I was a founder member of the school jazz band with my good mate Steve Salfield (and all these years later we still occasionally gig together in The Back Seat Jivers).

 After A-Levels I went off to London as a British Rail management trainee (largely to please my parents, I might add - a "proper job"!).
 Stuck it for a while but it wasn't for me.
 So I applied to, and was accepted at ...